The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Discussion

 \section{Discussion}

-There are many clinical settings where an outcome is truncated or undefined for an individual who dies before the clinical outcome is measured.
-In these settings of truncation by death, it is inappropriate to focus on the summary measures only in the survivors, since the clinical interest is survival along with the clinical outcomes \citep{ichestimands}.
-To account for subjects' survival status, we describe the survival-incorporated median as a useful summary measure for outcomes in the presence of death.
-By combining death and clinical outcomes into the ranked composite outcomes, the survival-incorporated median (or quantiles) can be used to inform clinical practice.
+There are many clinical settings where a clinical outcome is truncated or undefined for an individual who dies before the clinical outcome is measured.
+Often, the clinical interest is survival along with clinical outcomes \citep{ich2017estimands}.
+In these settings of truncation by death, focusing on summary measures only in the survivors may lead to bias \citep{robins1986new}.
+To account for subjects’ survival status, we describe the survival-incorporated median as a useful summary measure for outcomes in the presence of death.
+By combining death and clinical outcomes into a ranked composite outcome, the survival-incorporated median (or quantiles) can be used to inform clinical practice.

-The median in the survivors/always-survivors can be misleading as summary measures for clinical practice, and the choice of the measures in the survivors/always-survivors depends on the direction of the effects.
-In Section \ref{sec3} and \ref{sec4}, we showed that there are settings where both the probability of survival and the probability of survival with a good clinical outcome are better under $A=1$, but both the median in the survivors and the median in the always-survivors are worse under $A=1$.
+The median in the survivors/always-survivors are sometimes misleading as summary measures to inform clinical practice, and the usefulness of the summary measures in the survivors/always-survivors depends on the direction of the effects.
+In Sections \ref{sec3} and \ref{sec4}, we showed that there are settings where both the probability of survival and the probability of survival with a good clinical outcome are better under $A=1$, but both the median in the survivors and the median in the always-survivors are worse under $A=1$.
 These settings are further discussed in Section \ref{sec5}: when the effect on survival is in the opposite direction of the effect on the clinical outcome measures in the survivors/always-survivors, we should be cautious about using those measures.
-In contrast, it is always safe to use the survival-incorporated median, which does not depend on the direction of the effects.
-This is especially important when at least one of the confidence intervals of the difference between the measure (median in survivors/always-survivors; the probability of survival) includes zero.
+In contrast, it is safe to use the survival-incorporated median, which does not depend on the direction of the effects.